Aissata Dambélé, a nurse, holds 9-month-old Mohamed at Bernay-Fotoba health center in the Matoto commune of Conakry, Guinea.

 Guinea is the 49th out of 59 priority countries to eliminate MNT

 If you see it from a distance, it peeks out like a pop of hope with its yellow walls.
 The Bernaye-Fotoba health center in the vibrant Matoto commune of Conakry, Guinea, moves to its own rhythm.
 The hustle and bustle might seem like a routine dance — patients arriving, consultations in progress, vaccinations administered.
-However, the current atmosphere carries extraordinary significance, perfectly encapsulated in the relentless work and dedication of this corner of health: after years of relentless effort, Guinea has officially eliminated maternal and neonatal tetanus (MNT), becoming the 49th of 59 priority countries to achieve this remarkable milestone.
+However, the current atmosphere carries extraordinary significance, perfectly encapsulated in the relentless work and dedication of this corner of health: after years of effort, Guinea has officially eliminated maternal and neonatal tetanus (MNT), becoming the 49th of 59 priority countries to achieve this remarkable milestone.

 Sambou Bayo, vaccinator for the Expanded Program on Immunization at Bernay-Fotoba health center in the Matoto commune of Conakry, Guinea.